DCRichards/cordova-plugin-pebblekit/README.md

 A plugin for Apache Cordova for integration with PebbleKit SDK for the [Pebble Smartwatch](http://developer.getpebble.com/).

-I am aware that there already number of [similar efforts](https://github.com/konsumer/phonegap-pebble), but none I have encountered so far have successfully implemented [data logging](http://developer.getpebble.com/guides/pebble-apps/communications/pebble-datalogging/), thus the first goal of this is to do just that.
+I am aware that there are already a number of [similar efforts](https://github.com/konsumer/phonegap-pebble), but none I have encountered so far have successfully implemented [data logging](http://developer.getpebble.com/guides/pebble-apps/communications/pebble-datalogging/), thus the first goal of this is to do just that.

 ## Installation